ENSE374-F23/group5_proj/README.md

 ## Design Requirements

 Design requirements Included functions objectives and constraints all of which were satisfied in this project.
+As stated in the
 [Project Requirements Document](https://github.com/ENSE374-F23/group5_proj/blob/main/Documents/Project_Requirements_Document.docx)

 ## Solutions